 Dramatic improvements in IVF success over the past two decades have greatly diminished the importance of reproductive surgery.
 Nevertheless, reproductive anatomic pathology is not uncommon and surgery may be indicated during your fertility evaluation and therapy.
 Inspired by the difficulties he encountered when trying to access a minimally-invasive surgical procedure for his son, Dr. Uzelac is committed to always making available to his patients the latest and most innovative techniques. more

-Please fill out our secure electronic fertility consult form to take advantage of a complimentary, 20-minute telephone or virtual consultation with Dr. Uzelac or Dr. Agard regarding your options, or phone us at 415.925.9404.
+Please fill out our secure electronic fertility consult form to take advantage of a complimentary, 20-minute telephone or virtual consultation with Dr. Uzelac or Kirsten Eckert, WHNP regarding your options, or phone us at 415.925.9404.